jhpyle/docassemble/_docs/frontend.md

 intensive task, so **docassemble** keeps interviews in memory whenever it can.)

-If you are sending HTTP requests to **docassemble** using your own software, you only need to worry about URL parameters when sending a GET request to start an interview session or switch to a different session.
-(If you send a GET request in order to start a new session, you might want to always include the `reset=1` parameter along with the `i` parameter, because then you don't need to worry about what might be in the [Flask] session data.)
-Most of the requests you send can simply be POST requests to `/`.
-The `session` cookie unlocks all of the stored information that is used to handle every HTTP request.

 While the web browser sends POST requests with `ajax=1`, a custom front end would probably not be interested in the information returned from such requests.
 Instead, a custom front end would send POST